turbosmurfen/spoton/README.md

 ```

 ### Add playback buttons to interface
 This script adds playback buttons to your chat interface.
+Playback buttons is disabled by default.

 1. Download and extract the archive "Spoton.mIRC.Addon.zip"
-3. Copy the contents and paste to the mIRC folder.
+2. Copy the contents and paste to the mIRC folder.
 Ensure you have spoton.dll there as well (from releases).
-4. Type ``/load -rs spoton.mrc`` in mIRC.
+3. Type ``/load -rs spoton.mrc`` in mIRC.
 The script will return that it is loaded.
+4. Right click in status > Spoton > Interface, and toggle the playback buttons.

 Removal: